Questions and Answers

-Oh yes, lots; eight sheep, nine chickens and a goose (I hatched her out of an egg and she thinks she’s a chicken.
+Over the years I’ve had many – sheep, chickens, cows, pigs, ducks, a pony and a goose (I hatched her out of an egg and she thought she was a chicken.
 It’s complicated.)
-We have a Border Terrier called Sam who is quite naughty, but very, very sweet.
+We have a Border Terrier called Sam who is quite naughty, but sweet.
 He likes sitting in the bicycle basket and being cycled around.
 Click here to see Sam drying himself off after a bath.
+We also have a rescue French Bulldog called Luna who’s as mad as a sock full of bees.
+We love her enormously.

-I live on a small, very old farm with my family and over the years we’ve also had a pony, a cat, pigs and cows too.
 At one point we had over forty free range chickens wandering about the farmyard laying eggs everywhere.
-That was a bit mad, but apparently my great grandma used to let cows into her kitchen so maybe it’s genetic.
+That was a bit wild, but apparently my great grandma used to let cows into her kitchen so maybe it’s genetic.
 Living in deepest, darkest Devon, on the edge of a wood, we have lots of bats and owls, hares, badgers, foxes and deer.
 I really, really like animals and just being around them makes me feel happy.

 Do you do school visits?

-Yes, and libraries and festivals too.
-I’d love to hear from you.
+Yes, loads, and libraries and festivals and bookshops too.
 You can get in touch with me on my Contact page here.